swisskyrepo/PayloadsAllTheThings/GraphQL Injection/README.md

 ### SQL Injection

-Send a single quote `'` inside a graphql parameter to trigger the SQL injection
+Send a single quote `'` inside a GraphQL parameter to trigger the SQL injection

 ```js
 {